Everything you need to know about employee engagement

 Why employee engagement is more than job satisfaction

-Back in the 90s, us HR folks used to talk about employee satisfaction, the logic being that if employees are satisfied then they will be more motivated and work harder.
-However, satisfaction is not the full story….
+Back in the 90s, HR professionals used to talk about employee satisfaction, the logic being that if employees are satisfied then they will be more motivated and work harder.

-We ran an employee survey for a Council several years ago and the results showed that everyone was really satisfied with their job and with the Council.
+However, job satisfaction is not the full story….We ran an employee survey for a Council several years ago and the results showed that everyone was really satisfied with their job and with the Council.
 There were two problems.

-The first was that performance across the Council was low.
-Individually, people just did what they needed to and no more, and Council services were not rated well by residents.
-The second problem was that very few people left – the pay was good, the pension was good, and it was conveniently located for where most staff lived.
+- The first problem was that performance across the Council was low.
+Individually, people just did what they needed to and no more.
+Council services were also not rated well by residents.

 This meant that the majority of people came to work each day, did what was said in their job description, didn’t upset the apple cart and leave.
 Nobody was challenging how to do things better, bringing new ideas or shaking things up.